RhetTbull/exif2findertags/README.md

                      Image Description'; for use with --tag-format.
 {strip}              Use in form '{strip,TEMPLATE}'; strips whitespace from
                      begining and end of rendered TEMPLATE value(s).
+{detected_text}      List of text strings found in the image after performing
+                     text detection.
+You may pass a confidence threshold value between 0.0 and 1.0 after a colon as in '{detected_text:0.5}'; The default confidence threshold is
+                     0.7. '{detected_text}' works only on macOS Catalina (10.15) or later.
 {filepath}           The full path to the file being processed.
 {created}            Photo's creation date if set in the EXIF data, otherwise
                      null; ISO 8601 format